moby/moby/docs/sources/userguide/trust.md

 Grants may be cached or exported/imported and remain verifiable against the chain of trust.

+#### x509 Certificate Authorities
+Certificate Authorities in the trust system will be used to sign leaf certificates with specific roles and namespace scope.
+A top level CA is able to create leaf certificates over the entire namespace.
+A scoped CA is only able to generate leaf certificates for a sub-section of the namespace.
+The sub-section is determined by the Common name of the certificate.
+Certificate authorities may also have a limited role in which types of leaf certificates may be issued.
+The different roles are the key linkage (which allows linking a public key fingerprint into the namespace) or name linkage (which allows linking between two section of the namespace).
+The key link role is used to limit a certificates ability to manage grants between the namespace and only allow the linked keys to handle that role.
+The name link role is used to manage grants between namespace elements which includes the key link role.
+A trust server which supports the associate public key endpoint must have a leaf certificate signed by one of these Certificate Authorities.

+#### Self-signed Grants
+A self signed grant is a grant in which the key used to signed is also represented as the subject by the public key fingerprint.
+This can be used by entities which use a key pair for identity and grant permission to its resources directly.
+These grants may be verified and distributed by the trust server without needing to link directly into the x509 chain.

 #### Backends
 The trust server should have a pluggable interface to the graph datastore.
 The implementation of the graph queries and updates are up to implementation of